 For that reason, your products will be featured in your content higher up in the marketing funnel than it might for a contract manufacturer.

 For vitamin retailers, channels like Facebook, Instagram, Pinterest, and YouTube will work for you better.

 Marketing nutraceuticals via advanced digital marketing strategies and tactics will help your business:

-• To make it easier to create awareness and engage the prospect prior of the sale, and during making their purchasing decision
+• To make it easier to create awareness and engage the prospect prior to the sale, and during making their purchasing decision

 • To help you maximize opportunities with existing clients by leveraging their good experience, selling them more and often

-• To spread the word about your business and good services that you offer
+• To spread the word about your business and the good services that you offer

 • To make sure that your offer is presenting itself in front of the right buyer at the time they decide to buy.